Have you ever wondered what the difference between singing and rapping is? If so, then you have come to the right place.

 When you're performing music, it's as if you're creating an experience for everyone in the audience and bringing them together through song meanwhile creating your own brand.

 Rap is a form of vocal music which is delivered over an instrumental accompaniment.
 The lyrics are typically performed in time to the beat, and are often rhymed.
-Rap can be accompanied by a drumbeat or by synthesized beats.

 Sometimes rap is called "spoken word" because it is usually not sung in the traditional sense, but rather spoken in rhythm to the beat of some kind of musical accompaniment (usually either drums or synthesized electronic beats) played on a keyboard instrument such as an electronic piano or organ (though it could also be performed with any type of instrumental accompaniment).